rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 ## Projects Overview
 ### 1. Cybersecurity Data
 #### 1.1: Microsoft Malware Prediction
-**Project Highlights:**
-- **Flagship Project:** This project represents the intersection of cybersecurity and data science, making it a cornerstone of my portfolio.
-- **Production-Ready Design:** The project is cleanly organized and designed for a production environment, handling large and complex datasets effectively.
-- **Advanced Techniques:** Utilizes LightGBM, a state-of-the-art gradient boosting framework that enhances model performance and efficiency.

-**Why This Project Matters:**
-This project showcases my ability to tackle real-world cybersecurity challenges using advanced data science techniques.
-It demonstrates my proficiency in managing large-scale data, implementing sophisticated algorithms, and delivering actionable insights that can enhance security measures.

 ### 2. Deep Learning
 #### 2.1: Neutralizing Surveillance / Privacy Bias